Compare health insurance- group vs. individual plan

 Differences between group and individual health insurance plans

-Your health is important, so having a health insurance plan in place should always be a priority, not an option.
-But if you are already covered by your company’s health insurance plan, do you still need your own individual health insurance, and vice versa?
+Your health is important, so having a health insurance plan should always be a priority.
+But if you are already covered under your company’s plan, do you still need your own individual health insurance?
+And if you have an individual plan, is employer coverage still relevant?

-This question is best answered by understanding the key differences between an individual health insurance that you purchase for yourself and your family, and a group or corporate health insurance plan provided by your employer.
+To answer these questions, it helps to compare health insurance types and understand the differences between an individual health insurance plan you purchase for yourself and a group or corporate health insurance plan provided by an employer.

 Differences: Group and Individual Health Insurance